How to send money to Montenegro

 Tips for picking up cash in Montenegro

-Regardless of whether you’re in Montenegro or Melbourne, it always pays to take a few simple safety precautions when picking up cash:
+Regardless of whether you’re in Montenegro or Manitoba, it always pays to take a few simple safety precautions when picking up cash:

 - Only visit a transfer agent in a safe location

 - Avoid high-crime areas and avoid displaying your cash in public